application-research/delta-importer/readme.md

 When using in either `Pull Mode`, the `--ddm-api` and `--ddm-token` flags are required.
 These indicate the DDM API endpoint and the API token to use when making deal requests to the DDM API.
 Contact your DDM administrator for these parameters.

-Additionally, `Pull Mode` allows optional specification of `--ddm-delay-start`, which delays the number of days for requested deals start epoch.
+Additionally, `Pull Mode` allows optional specification of
+- `--ddm-delay-start`, which delays the number of days for requested deals start epoch.
 Valid values are between `1` and `14`, for example `--ddm-delay-start 7`
+- `--ddm-advance-end`, which advances the end epoch (i.e, shortens deal duration) by the specified number of days.
+Valid values are between `0` and `20`, for example `--ddm-advance-end 10`

 *example pull mode (Dataset) configuration*
 ```bash